 17. Pebbles and green sections

-Pebbles make a great filler for between your flower beds, as they can easily be scattered to fill any shape.
+Take a look at this rectangular-shaped garden.
+Pebbles make a great filler for between the flower beds, as they can easily be scattered to fill any shape.

 18. Small pond with pebbles

 Add small stones and pebbles to one side of your pond to give wildlife easy access to the water.